wp-plugins/editorial-calendar/readme.txt

 1. See all of your posts and when they'll be posted.
 1. Drag and drop to change your post dates.
-1. Quick edit post titles, contents, and times.
+1. Quickedit post titles, contents, and times.
 1. Easily see the status of your posts.

 <h4>Make it better</h4>